How Gratitude Changes Your Brain and Mood

 Therapeutic Gratitude Exercises.

 Gratitude reframe.
-When a difficulty comes up, ask yourself: What can this teach me? or Is there something about this circumstance I can still be grateful for?
+When a difficulty comes up, ask yourself: What can this teach me?
+Or is there something about this circumstance I can still be grateful for?

 Gratitude in journaling therapy.
 Combine your gratitude list with thoughts on how each item positively impacted your mood that day.
 This builds a stronger emotional connection.